 - Be kind online and respect other people.

 - Do not agree to meet anyone you have been talking to online.

 - Always tell an adult you trust if you see anything that makes you feel scared, uncomfortable or confused.

-If you would like anymore information on how to keep your child safe on the internet please speak to your child’s class teacher or you can visit the following websites:
+If you would like any more information on how to keep your child safe on the internet, please speak to your child’s class teacher or you can visit the following websites:

-To download our computing policy click here
+To download our computing policy click below

 Partnerships with Families and Local Communities

 Community Cohesion is part of our school culture and ethos.
 Without the amazing support from different organisations and people within our local community our children would not have the fantastic facilities and opportunities.
 We believe it is important to give back and strive to be an active member of the community.
-Throughout the school year we aim to provide a chance for the community to be involved with our school events such as ‘The Great Get Together’ and our coffee mornings.
-Our school council have also developed their own ideas on how to give back to community such as cleaning the Barden Track, raising awareness for the Spacious Place Food Bank and offering to support people in our local community with their ‘Big Shop’.
+Throughout the school year, we aim to provide a chance for the community to be involved with our school events such as ‘The Great Get Together’ and our coffee mornings.
+Although this has been difficult this year due to the pandemic we have continued to keep strong communication pathways with our parents and offer support wherever we can.